-Each teacher uses a pipe cleaner to form a shape that represents how his or her students respond to the notion of rigor or challenging work.
+Each teacher uses a pipe cleaner to form a shape that represents the feelings your struggling students have about school.
 Ask each to share their shape with the group, and explain why they formed it.

 During Reading Suggested Ideas

 Learning Walk